syasuraoka/cse15l-lab-reports/lab-report2.md

     }
   }
 ```
+Since this fixed program put `newArr` as a temporary array to store the reverded array, the elements of the reversed array can be stored correctly in the first for loop.
+Thus, the reversed array can be substituted correctly into the original array.

 ## Part3
-From lab in week 2, I learned the relationship between java files and the internet server.
-I didn't know
+From lab in week 2, I learned the connection between java files and the search bar.
+I didn't know the way java files read URI and show the output on screen.
+Lab in week 2 was really good time for me to get familiar with processing URIs in java using specific commands such as `getPath()` and `getQuery()`.